 - Work Study Information

 - WSCC Scholarships

 - Other Scholarship Opportunities

 - Veterans Affairs

 - Vocational Rehabilitation

 - Withdrawal Procedures

-Many drafters work for architectural, engineering, and related services firms that design construction projects or do other engineering work on a contract basis for other industries.
+Many engineering technicians work for architectural, engineering, and related services firms that design construction projects or do other engineering work on a contract basis for other industries.
 Jobs are also found in manufacturing industries such as machinery, fabricated metal, computer and electronics, and transportation equipment, including aerospace products and parts manufacturing, ship and boat building.
 Others are employed in construction, government, wholesale trade, and utilities, or are self-employed.

-View Gainful Employment Information for Drafting and Design Technology
+View Gainful Employment Information for Engineering Technology